 4. Planning your route for your RV trip

-Another step to take when planning an RV trip for the first time is to be mindful of the routes you would be taking.
-RV travel is not like driving a car, as much as many tend to think.
-It is necessary to remember that RV travel is a slow, leisurely travel, which will require you to choose certain overnight stops that are accessible four hours apart for ample rest time.
+Another step to planning an RV trip for the first time is to consider the route you’ll be driving along.
+Driving an RV is not like driving a car, it is important to remember that RV travel is a slow and leisurely journey that will require you to choose certain overnight stops that are accessible four hours apart to ensure ample rest time.

-First-timers should remember to map out which truck stops and gas stations that are able to fill up a quarter tank of fuel while on your route, in order to avoid any last-minute complications.
-Another tip is to also mark out rest stops that allow you to refuel your propane, as well as offering other useful services such as refreshments, coffee, and showers that will keep you refreshed for the rest of the journey.
+5. Map out truck stops and gas stations First-timers should remember to map out truck stops and gas stations en-route between campgrounds so that you always have options of where to fill up your tank.
+Another tip is to also mark out rest stops that allow you to refuel your propane, as well purchase refreshments and other necessities.

 5. Knowing what to pack for your RV trip